5T33Z0/Clover-Crate/ACPI/README.md

 To convert any text to a hex you can use the Hex Converter inside of Clover Configurator
 </details>

-`RenameDevices` serves as a more refined method for renaming rules which is less brute force than using a simple binary rename which replaces *every* occurrence of a word/value throughout the *whole* `DSDT`, which can be problematic.
-The rules create here only apply to the ACPI path specified in the `Find Device` field, so these patches are much cleaner, less invasive and more efficient way of patching devices defined in the `DSDT`.
+`RenameDevices` serves as a more refined method for renaming devices which is less brute force than using a simple binary rename which replaces *every* occurrence of a word/value throughout the *whole* `DSDT`, which can be problematic.
+The rules created here only apply to the ACPI path specified in the `Find Device` field, so these patches are more precise, less invasive and more efficient than renaming them via `DSDT` > `Patches`.

-To use this section properly you need a dump the unmodified `DSDT` and examine it with maciASL.
+To use this section properly, you need a dump the unmodified `DSDT` and examine it with maciASL.
 In this case, we search for `ECH1`:

 ![Rename Devices](https://user-images.githubusercontent.com/76865553/135732661-ba636a72-9490-4c6f-a018-bdede3752fa6.jpg)